lomodoc/homepage/content/docs/Installation/lomorage-client/installation-android.md

 <div align="center">
 Click right up menu to enter into account management page. <p />
-At there, App will find the Lomorage service automatically. <p />
+At there, App will find "Lomorage Photo Assistant" automatically. <p />
 Then you can create account and login. <p />
-Or you can use scan QR code to get Lomorage service address. <p />
+Or you can use scan QR code to get "Lomorage Photo Assistant" configuration. <p />
-<b>（If you run Lomorage service in Windows PC or Mac) </b> <p />
+<b>（If you run "Lomorage Photo Assistant" in Windows PC or Mac) </b> <p />
 <p class="screenshoot" />
 <img width="80%" src="/img/installation/android/f2b432d0-d092-4427-b29f-b3504d3a6221.jpg">
 <img width="80%" src="/img/installation/android/636e66db-7478-47da-900f-f00bc633ad31.jpg">